patzinak/coursera-capstone-project/report.md

 The scatter plot below explores the correlation between the ski lift ticket price and number of ski lifts.
-![Number of Ski Lifts vs Price Scatter Plot][scatter_ski_lifts] Clearly and not surprisingly, there is a signficant amount of correlation, and this is one of the most important features for any predictive model.
+![Number of Ski Lifts vs Price Scatter Plot][scatter_ski_lifts] Clearly and not surprisingly, there is a significant amount of correlation, and this is one of the most important features for any predictive model.

 The scatter plot below explores the correlation between the ski lift ticket price and the accumulated trail lengths at different difficulty levels.
 ![Trail Lengths vs Price Scatter Plot][scatter_trails] Clearly, there is notable correlation between the accumulated trail lengths and it is meaningful to keep these features.

-The scatter plot below explores the correlation between the ski lift ticket price and the number of neaby venues of different types.
+The scatter plot below explores the correlation between the ski lift ticket price and the number of nearby venues of different types.
 ![Number of Nearby Venues vs Price Scatter Plot][scatter_venues] The correlations here are less obvious.
 However, upon a close inspection, one can notice some correlations between the price and number of hotels and restaurants.

 ### 3.3 Model evaluation

-The performance of the models were evaluated by computing Residual Mean Squared (RMS) and R^2 scores using *k*-fold splitting of the initial dataset into training and testing subsets, and running over 100 splitting realiazations to get accurate estimations.
+The performance of the models were evaluated by computing Residual Mean Squared (RMS) and R^2 scores using *k*-fold splitting of the initial dataset into training and testing subsets, and running over 100 splitting realizations to get accurate estimations.

 ![RMS Score Plot][rms_score]
 ![RMS Score Table][rms_table]